CurtisGRJones/Cpp-Games/README.md

 # Cpp-Tick-Tak-Toe

-Simple project to create a game of tik-tak-toe using C++
+Simple project to create a game of tic-tak-toe using C++

 ## Setup